Knowledge graphSettings

 DNS-based discovery

-Services are published as DNS names; clients use standard DNS resolvers and TTL policies.
+Services are published as DNS names; clients rely on name resolution, TTL, and DNS cache behavior.

 Client-side discovery